Letter of Authorization from Property Owner – Samples

 Agent’s information

-It is important to provide the agent’s personal identification in order to clarify who will be receiving your authority via the letter.
+It is important to provide the agent’s identification to clarify who will be receiving your authority via the letter.
 Ensure to provide the agent’s name and contact information.
 This information can then be used to facilitate future correspondence between the parties involved.

 Authorization’s scope